A Fool's Hope

 The Reframe is a reader-supported publication with a pay-what-you-want subscription structure.
 Free or paid, everyone gets the same newsletter.
 If you would like to support my work, and if you can afford to, please consider upgrading to paid.

 The christian fascists claim to worship a Jewish rabbi from antiquity named Jesus.
 Interesting thing about young Mr. Jesus: He was very sharp-tongued with the politically influential religious hypocrites of his day.
-There's a whole chapter of him reading them the riot act, calling them whitewashed tombs and broods of vipers and blind guides, and it's a real hum-dinger that ends with him saying he doesn't really see how any of them are going to escape being condemned to hell, and you should check out the whole thing, but today I just want to think about his open salvo, which is an amazing tee-shot.
+There's a whole chapter of him reading them the riot act, calling them whitewashed tombs and broods of vipers and blind guides, and it's a real humdinger that ends with him saying he doesn't really see how any of them are going to escape being condemned to hell, and you should check out the whole thing, but today I just want to think about his opening salvo, which is an amazing tee-shot.

 He says you lift up heavy burdens and put them on men's shoulders, but you yourself are not willing to lift one finger to move them, and gott damn if that isn't a perfect encapsulation of American conservatism, that is to say American supremacy, that is to say Republicanism, that is to say white christianity, that is to say modern fascism.